-- 1. When two routing-plane identical streams are used, the two streams will have identical IP headers.
+1. When two routing-plane identical streams are used, the two streams will have identical IP headers.
 This makes it impractical to forward the packets onto different paths.
-In order to minimize packet loss, the packets belonging to one stream are often interleaved with packets belonging to the other, and with a delay, so that if there is a packet loss, such a delay would allow the same packet from the other stream to reach the receiver because the chances that the same packet is lost in transit again is often small.
-This is what is also known as Time-shifted Redundancy, Temporal Redundancy or simply Delayed Duplication [I-D.begen-mmusic-temporal-interleaving] [IC2011].
-This approach can be used with both types of dual streaming, described in Section 3.1 and Section 3.2. - 2.
-If the two streams have different IP headers, an additional opportunity arises in that one is able to build a network, with physically diverse paths, to deliver the two streams concurrently to the intended receivers.
+In order to minimize packet loss, the packets belonging to one stream are often interleaved with packets belonging to its duplicate stream, and with a delay, so that if there is a packet loss, such a delay would allow the same packet from the duplicate stream to reach the receiver because the chances that the same packet is lost in transit again is often small.
+This is what is also known as Time-shifted Redundancy, Temporal Redundancy or simply Delayed Duplication [I-D.ietf-mmusic-delayed-duplication] [IC2011].
+This approach can be used with both types of dual streaming, described in Section 3.1 and Section 3.2.

+2. If the two streams have different IP headers, an additional opportunity arises in that one is able to build a network, with physically diverse paths, to deliver the two streams concurrently to the intended receivers.
 This reduces the delay when packet loss occurs and needs to be recovered.
 Additionally, it also further reduces chances for packet loss.
 An unrecoverable loss happens only when two network failures happen in such a way that the same packet is affected on both paths.
 This is referred to as Spatial Diversity or Spatial Redundancy [IC2011].
 The techniques used to build diverse paths are beyond the scope of this document.

-Note that spatial redundancy often offers less delay in recovering from packet loss provided that the forwarding delay of the network paths are more or less the same.
+Note that spatial redundancy often offers less delay in recovering from packet loss provided that the forwarding delay of the network paths are more or less the same (This is often made sure through careful network design).
 For both temporal and spatial redundancy approaches, packet misordering might still happen and needs to be handled using the sequence numbers of some sort (e.g., RTP sequence numbers).